Marsilea-viz/marsilea/docs/source/tutorial/intro.rst

 10 Minutes to Heatgraphy
 =========================

-Heatgraphy can help you create grid layout visualization.
+Heatgraphy can help you create x-layout visualization.
 It's designed in object-oriented style that makes adding blocks and customization easily.

 A minimum heatmap
 -----------------

 Let's try create a heatmap!
-Here we use the iris dataset.
+Heatgraphy provides many high-level plotting function to be used.

 .. plot::
     :context: close-figs